 If your hip pain is accompanied by a popping sound, obvious deformity, bleeding, or inability to use the hip at all, you need to seek immediate medical help.
 But most non-emergency conditions respond well to conservative care from chiropractors.

 Our chiropractors will take X-rays of the hip to look for obvious hip joint problems while also discussing your symptoms, medical history, and any recent accidents you may have experienced.
 These evaluations can also point out any spinal and/or pelvic alignment problems that are contributing to overuse injuries, chronic strain, bursitis, or arthritis, as well as any impingement of spinal nerve tissue.

 Don't put up with the miseries and constraints of a nagging hip problem.
-Call Our Torrance, San Pedro, and Newport Chiropractor at any of our offices to schedule non-invasive treatment!
+Call Our Torrance, San Pedro, and Newport Beach Chiropractor at any of our offices to schedule a non-invasive treatment!
 For more answers about hip pain and its treatment options at our office, make an appointment with Zaker Chiropractic.
 Our chiropractors provide a wide variety of services to diagnose and treat pinched nerves.
 Zaker Chiropractic has several locations to serve you.
-Call (949) 734-4454 for an appointment in Newport Pain & Wellness in Newport Beach, (424) 235-1562 for South Bay Pain & Wellness in Torrance, or (310) 831-0003 for an appointment with San Pedro Pain & Wellness in San Pedro.
+Call (949) 734-4454 for an appointment with Newport Beach Pain & Wellness, (424) 235-1562 for South Bay Pain & Wellness, or (310) 831-0003 for an appointment with San Pedro Pain & Wellness.
 Each clinic offers a multidisciplinary list of services.